kyverno/website/content/en/Community/_index.md

 The following responsibilities apply to the subproject for which one would be an owner.

 - Tracks and ensures adequate health of the subprojects they are in charge of.
-- Adequate test coverage to confidently release
+- Ensures adequate test coverage to confidently release
 - Tests are passing reliably (i.e. not flaky) and are fixed when they fail Mentors and guides approvers, reviewers, and contributors in the Kyverno subproject.
 - Actively participates in the processes for discussion and decision making in the project.